Tanzania brushes off Congo rebel threats ahead of new UN mission

 Tanzania would only withdraw its troops from the mission, he added, if M23 disarmed, engaged in peace talks and stopped committing rape and murder.

-Negotiations between the government in Kinshasa and the rebels mediated by neighboring Uganda have stalled.
+Negotiations between the government in Kinshasa and the rebels mediated by neighbouring Uganda have stalled.

 The intervention force, the first time the United Nations has created such a unit within a traditional peacekeeping force, is expected to deploy in the coming weeks and will be commanded by a Tanzanian general.